vippsas/vipps-developers/test-environment.md

 If you use an emulator, and not the native apps installed on a phone, you may experience problems - including having to log in "from scratch" every time you start Vipps in the emulator.

-### Limitations of the test apps

-Push alerts may be unstable.
-To see payment requests: Open Vipps and manually go to "Betalinger" (i.e., _Payments_) at the bottom of the main screen.
-You may also need to pull down to refresh.